brianbuccola/brianbuccola.github.io/_posts/2017-03-19-how-to-build-and-install-st-suckless-simple-terminal-from-source-on-arch-linux.md

         "${_patches[@]}")
 ```

+...and of course added the patches' corresponding hashes to the `md5sum` array.
+(**Protip**: Run `updpkgsums` to automatically do this.)

 Third, it turned out that any patches which tried to patch `config.def.h` would
 lead to an error.
-This is because those patches --- the scrollback and copyurl
+This is because those patches --- specifically, the scrollback
-patches --- define new functions (for scrolling back and for copying a URL) and
+and copyurl patches --- define new functions (for scrolling back and for copying
-bind keys to those functions by modifying `config.def.h`, but `config.def.h` is
+a URL) and bind keys to those functions by modifying `config.def.h`, but
-overwritten by the custom `config.h` during the build stage, which leads to a
+`config.def.h` is overwritten by the custom `config.h` during the build stage,
-patch error.
-Therefore, I needed to (i) manually modify `config.h` to bind the
+which leads to a patch error.
+Therefore, I needed to (i) manually modify
-relevant functions to some keys (easy), and then (ii) remove from those patches
+`config.h` to bind the relevant functions to some keys (easy), and then (ii)
-the lines responsible for patching `config.def.h`, which happen to be the first
+remove from those patches the lines responsible for patching `config.def.h`,
-13 lines in the scrollback patch, and the first 12 lines in the copyurl patch:
+which happen to be the first 13 lines in the scrollback patch, and the first 12
+lines in the copyurl patch:

 ```bash
 # patch patches (don't let them patch config.def.h)